 Treatment Considerations: Unlike other phobias, the fear of driving treatment must be approached differently due to the nature of the activity.
 While driving, there is a limitation to how relaxed an individual should or can be, while still maintaining safety and control of the vehicle.
 The types of progressive muscle relaxation techniques typically advised by various programs or resources on anxiety are impractical, if not impossible while driving.

 Using modern psychological methods combined with in car re-training focused at response prevention can help you to get back on the road and get on with your life.
 It is also important to work on eliminating any avoidance patterns that are maintaining the phobia.
 This involves repeated driving / being a passenger, particularly in situations that are presently avoiding.
-Seeking help from a “Registered Clinical Psychologist” can help you to gain confidence and a new belief that although the past is fixed in place now, your future is waiting for change.
+Seeking help from one of our “Registered Clinical Psychologists” can help you to gain confidence and a new belief that although the past is fixed in place now, your future is waiting for change.

 The most recognized method to get over a phobia is to expose yourself (in a graded manner) to the feared object or situation and to tolerate the anxiety until it starts to decrease.
 Some people find that they can do this on their own, perhaps with the help of self-help books, support groups and friends and family.
 Others may need professional help from a combined team of psychologist and a specialized driving instructor.
 For many people, the best treatment for phobias is behavioral therapy involving exposure with response prevention.
 Behavioral therapy involves a one-to-one session with a Psychologist trained in treating phobias, followed by training in-vivo strategies with a specialized driving instructor.
 During the sessions, you learn to tolerate the anxiety triggered by exposure with the help of specialized relaxation techniques.
 It also involves techniques to alter the inappropriate patterns of thinking you have developed and the behavior that stems from them.